 Radicalization and terrorism beliefs within the Western mindset are associated and stereotyped with Islam.
 Some have defined the features of violent terrorism as being motivated by Islam, while others have described it as the workings of the majority society.
 These theories are mostly inconsistent and vague (Abbas, 2012).
 The real clash between Islam and Christianity leads to a rise in radical movements that contribute to terrorism.
 Additionally, Kundiani asserts that individuals who used violence to end some form of war were associated with terrorism and, therefore, considered enemies of the West (Kundnani, 2014).
 Kundalini further gives examples of the terrorist activities that took place, such as the killings of immigrants by Neo-Nazis and the fatal cases of Anders, as he transferred his frustration to the people he believed were against his policies and practices.
 Focusing on the domestic struggle against terrorism, Kundiani associates terrorism with radicalization as a result of the war against terror in the United States and the United Kingdom (Kundnani, 2014).
 The two countries have established a policy to deal with radicalization.
 Creating a policy against radicalization increases the threat of terrorism for most people with Islamic ideologies.
 As a result, any person who appears to object to or challenge the existing policy becomes an object for observation as he or she may become radicalized.

-In particular, their work assesses the idea, of the factors and issues that cause terrorism.
+In particular, their work assesses the factors and issues that cause terrorism.
 In their argument, they assert that terrorism comes as a result of extreme speeches and beliefs.
 However, there exists weak supportive evidence for their idea as most of the policies around the argument are flawed.
-Additionally, the primary purpose interferes with society and legitimizes extreme views that foster division in society.
+Additionally, the primary purpose interferes with society and legitimizes extreme views that foster societal division.
 Radicalization and violence also go hand in hand with one another.
 Various factors contribute to radicalization, which leads to violent activities.
 Morey & Yaqin, 2011 present a case about the negative perception and representation of Islam in the media.
 The media portrays Muslim men as tyrannical.
 On the other hand, it considers women as individuals who are easily controlled or exploited.
 Such representations cause anger among Muslim representatives who plan acts of violence.
-Morey and Amina have further exposed the power that exists in stereotyping Muslims as they scrutinize the terror television shows associated with the Muslim leaders (Morey & Yaqin 2011).
+Morey and Amina have further exposed the power that exists in stereotyping Muslims as they scrutinize the terror television shows associated with Muslim leaders (Morey & Yaqin 2011).
 They two reveal the power and influence of the media in causing violence, which is associated with radicalization.

 While assessing the factors that influence extremism, it is necessary to exercise a lot of caution in selecting the specific terms to use to avoid confusion and assumptions that are related to radicalization.
-Some movements have developed an approach to move from using the term radicalism and adopting the term violent extremists.
+Some movements have developed an approach to move from using the term radicalism to adopting the term violent extremists.
 Therefore, radicalization has a close relationship with extreme activities.
 Many people in society consider others as radicals, yet they do not engage in radicalistic or violent activities.
 Obtaining a clear meaning of extremism and radicalism will play a significant role in assessing the concept and understanding that radicalization is not a myth.

 Abbas, T., 2012.
 The symbiotic relationship between Islamophobia and radicalisation.
 Critical Studies on Terrorism, 5(3), pp.345-358.